amitbalti/JohnBryce/readme.md

 # John Bryce - Full Stack Development Course

-- Everything that we already did on the course:
+Everything that we did on the course.
+We studied already:

-* HTML
+- HTML
-* CSS
+- CSS
-* Bootstrap
+- Bootstrap
-* Basic JavaScript
+- Basic JavaScript
-* Git
+- Git